 We strongly recommend purchasing travel insurance to Israel.

-Beginning summer 2025 the Volunteer program costs $300USD (based on departures from European gateway airports) or $600USD from other gateway cities of departure.
+The Volunteer program costs $300USD (based on departures from European gateway airports) or $600USD from other gateway cities of departure.
 This includes a $50USD non-refundable registration fee.

 The program will provide a modest stipend of $100USD per week for food.